Enjoying our puzzle hints?

 Why is “JOLLY ROGER” in the Blue group?

-the traditional flag of a pirate ship, often featuring a skull and crossbones
+the flag flown by pirate ships, typically featuring a skull and crossbones

 Word definitions